stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Away in a Manger
+1. Hark the Herald Angels Sing
 2. All Heaven Declares
 3. O Come, All You Unfaithful
 4. Look to the Skies (Worship the King)